Hank Conger: Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim selected Conger in the first round, with the 25th overall selection, of the 2006 Major League Baseball draft.
 He was selected to represent the United States in the 2010 All-Star Futures Game.
 He hit a three-run home run, earning him MVP honors.

 He was promoted to the major leagues as part of September call-ups on September 7, 2010.
 He made his major league debut on September 11, 2010, as a pinch hitter for Hideki Matsui.
 His first hit in the major leagues came off of Cleveland Indians pitcher Jeanmar Gómez on September 15, 2010.
 His first home run came off of Jeff Niemann on April 5, 2011.

 On July 19, 2011, Conger was optioned to the Salt Lake Bees of the Class AAA Pacific Coast League (PCL) to make room on the Angels' active roster for Tyler Chatwood.
 At the time, Conger was hitting .194 and opponents had been successful at stealing bases 48 out of 56 attempts against him.
 On August 18, 2011, the Angels recalled Conger.

 Houston Astros

 On November 5, 2014, the Angels traded Conger to the Houston Astros in exchange for Nick Tropeano and Carlos Perez.
+Conger connected for his first career grand slam on August 1 off Jeremy Hellickson in the fourth inning versus Arizona Diamondbacks.
+He also had homered earlier in the second inning for his first career multi-home run game to lead a 9–2 win.
 Despite hitting 11 homers in a part time role for the Astros, Conger did not control the running game.